amanapte/five-video-classification-methods/README.md

 ## Extracting features

-Before you can run the `lstm` and `mlp`, you need to extract features from the images with the CNN.
-This is done by running `extract_features.py`.
  On my Dell with a GeFore 960m GPU, this takes about 8 hours.
 If you want to limit to just the first N classes, you can set that option in the file.

 ## Training models

-The CNN-only method (method #1 in the blog post) is run from `train_cnn.py`.

-The rest of the models are run from `train.py`.
-There are configuration options you can set in that file to choose which model you want to run.
+The Inception CNN is trained first using the `train_cnn.py` scipt.

+Before you can run the `LSTM` , you need to extract features from the images with the CNN.
+This is done by running `extract_features.py`.

+The LSTM is trained using the `train.py`script.

-The models are all defined in `models.py`.
-Reference that file to see which models you are able to run in `train.py`.
+The LSTM is defined in `models.py`.
+Reference that file to see the model you are training in `train.py`.

 Training logs are saved to CSV and also to TensorBoard files.
 To see progress while training, run `tensorboard --logdir=data/logs` from the project root folder.

 ## Demo/Using models

-I have not yet implemented a demo where you can pass a video file to a model and get a prediction.
-Pull requests are welcome if you'd like to help out!

-## TODO

-- [ ] Add data augmentation to fight overfitting
-- [x] Support multiple workers in the data generator for faster training
-- [ ] Add a demo script
-- [ ] Support other datasets
-- [ ] Implement optical flow
-- [ ] Implement more complex network architectures, like optical flow/CNN fusion

-## UCF101 Citation
+## Dataset Citation

-Khurram Soomro, Amir Roshan Zamir and Mubarak Shah, UCF101: A Dataset of 101 Human Action Classes From Videos in The Wild., CRCV-TR-12-01, November, 2012.